-UCC has a Volunteering Pathwav as part of the UCC Works internship programme Award.
-To receive an award through the Volunteering Pathway. a student must complete a period of unpaid volunteering on or off campus.
-The UCC Works Award is a part of a professional skills development programme.
+UCC has a Volunteering Pathway as part of the UCC EmployAgility Award.
+To receive an award through the Volunteering Pathway, a student must complete a period of unpaid volunteering on or off campus.
+The UCC EmployAgility Award is a part of a professional skills development programme.
 Students must demonstrate that they have engaged in, and developed professional skills through, extracurricular activities and work experience.
 All of which will help students to stand out from the crowd when applying for graduate roles and internships.

-For further information see: www.ucc.ie/en/ careers/areyouacurrentstudent/getexperience/ uccworks/
+W: www.ucc.ie/careers/award